ImAvafe/NeoHotbar/docs/customization.md

 ## Custom UI

-You can completely customize NeoHotbar's UI however you like!
-You can even add your own reactive effects.
+NeoHotbar's UI is fully overridable, so you can customize it however you like!
+You can also plug into reactive properties like `Equipped`.

 *Behind the scenes, this uses Fusion's magical instance hydration!*

-### Modification
+### Modifying

 1. Copy over the default UI to use as a template.
+The default UI can be found in `NeoHotbar/UI/DefaultInstances`.
-2. Piece it together for easy modification.
+2. Piece the components together for live preview.
 3. Modify all you like, you have full control!

-### Application
+### Applying

 1. Break your UI apart again and put it into a folder.
 2. Call `:OverrideGui()` on NeoHotbar and tell it to use your folder.